trenttuckerr/personal-fe/README.md

 ⚡️ **Real-Time Magic**: Witness the magic of React as our app provides real-time updates and dynamic interactions, eliminating the need for page reloads.

-🎨 **Modularity in Mind**: Delve into our modular and component-based approach, empowering developers to easily customize and extend features.
+🎨 **Modularity in Mind**: Delve into the modular and component-based approach, empowering myself as the developer to easily customize and extend features.

-🔒 **Security First**: Our frontend prioritizes security best practices, ensuring your data and interactions are safeguarded.

 ## Feedback and Support